 This Compensation Discussion and Analysis is included to provide the material information necessary for our shareholders to understand the objectives and policies of our compensation program for our named executive officers.
-The following executives were our "Named Executive Officers" for 2023:
+The following executives were our "named executive officers" for 2024:

-Named Executive Officer Title F. Scott Dueser Chairman, President, and Chief Executive Officer of First Financial Bankshares, Inc. and First Financial Bank, N.A.
-Michelle S. Hickox (1) Executive Vice President and Chief Financial Officer of First Financial Bankshares, Inc. and First Financial Bank, N.A.
-Ronald D. Butler, II Executive Vice President and Chief Administrative Officer of First Financial Bankshares, Inc. and First Financial Bank, N.A.; Chairman and Chief Executive Officer of First Financial Bank, N.A., Abilene Region T. Luke Longhofer Executive Vice President, Chief Credit Officer of First Financial Bankshares, Inc. Kirk W. Thaxton Chairman, President, and Chief Executive Officer, First Financial Trust & Asset Management Company, N.A.
-James R. Gordon (1) Former Executive Vice President and Chief Financial Officer of First Financial Bankshares, Inc. and First Financial Bank, N.A.
+Named Executive Officer Title F. Scott Dueser (1) Chairman and Chief Executive Officer of First Financial Bankshares, Inc. and First Financial Bank Michelle S. Hickox Executive Vice President and Chief Financial Officer of First Financial Bankshares, Inc. and First Financial Bank Ronald D. Butler, II Executive Vice President and Chief Administrative Officer of First Financial Bankshares, Inc. and First Financial Bank; Chairman of First Financial Bank, Abilene Region David W. Bailey (2) President of First Financial Bankshares, Inc. and First Financial Bank Kirk W. Thaxton (3) Chairman and Chief Executive Officer of First Financial Trust & Asset Management Company

+(1) Mr. Dueser stepped down as President of First Financial Bankshares, Inc. and First Financial Bank, each effective January 1, 2025.